flelli/slack-integrations/ZABBIX.md

 Now you should be able to receive messages on Slack upon alerts.

 ## Example screenshots

+Please note that all parameters are enclosed in single quotes.

 ### A *Problem* message from Zabbix
 ![Zabbix Problem Alert](screenshots/zabbix-problem-example.jpg)